-- 1. Utah Code Ann. § 76-5-308.5(2)-(4)54 (Human trafficking of a child Penalties) states, - (2) An actor commits human trafficking of a child if the actor recruits, harbors, transports, obtains, patronizes, or solicits a child for sexual exploitation or forced labor. - (3) A violation of Subsection (2) is a first degree felony.
+- (2) An actor commits human trafficking of a child if the actor recruits, harbors, transports, obtains, patronizes, or solicits a child for sexual exploitation or forced labor. - (3) A violation of Subsection (2) is a first degree felony.

-- (b) Human trafficking of a child for sexual exploitation includes all forms of commercial sexual activity with a child,55 including sexually explicit performance, prostitution, participation in the production of pornography, performance in a strip club, and exotic dancing or display as described in Section 76-5-308.1 [Human trafficking for sexual exploitation]. - (5) This offense is a separate offense from any other crime committed in relationship to the commission of this offense.
+- (b) Human trafficking of a child for sexual exploitation includes all forms of commercial sexual activity with a child,37 including sexually explicit performance, prostitution, participation in the production of pornography, performance in a strip club, and exotic dancing or display as described in Section 76-5-308.1 [Human trafficking for sexual exploitation]. - (5) This offense is a separate offense from any other crime committed in relationship to the commission of this offense.